avlsv/CheckingHank/README.md

-# CheckingHank
+# CheckingHANK

-This is a project dedicated to the empirical verification of size-persistence tradeoff.
+This paper is dedicated to identification of systematic monetary policy